 Do you think you have found a swarm of honeybees?

-Our association does offer a swarm collection service.
+Our association offers a swarm collection service.
 One of our members will come and remove the bees and re-hive.

 Swarming is the natural way that a colony of honey bees reproduces.
 It happens when a new Queen has been formed and is almost ready to emerge from her cell.